viggyr/SketchToColor-Pix2Pix-Pytorch/README.md

 # Car-Sketch-to-Color-Pix2Pix
-A Pytorch implementation of Sketch to color images generation using CGAN
+A Pytorch implementation of Sketch to color images generation using Pix2Pix architecture

 The dataset used is from shapenet.
 Shapenet contains images of objects in many orientation.
 For now, only the car dataset has been used
 The data generation process is quite complicated and hence I have made it simpler to use by uploading the dataset I created to my drive